franbvalero/franbvalero.github.io/about.md

 I am Fran Valero, a Data Scientist working at Amazon Science.
 Former at Deezer Research.

-My interests are Machine Learning, Natural Language Processing and Python.
+My interests are Machine Learning and Natural Language Processing.